AccessibleFuture/braille/wp-plugin-braille/braille/readme.txt

 **N.B.:** This plugin requires [LibLouis](https://code.google.com/p/liblouisutdml/) installed on the same system as the WordPress site or access to a remote service providing LibLouis functionality.
 [A free and public Amazon machine image is available with the necessary software installed and configured.](https://github.com/umd-mith/braille/blob/master/USING-REMOTE-LIBLOUIS-AMI.md)

+= Configuration =

+The plugin uses [LibLouis](https://code.google.com/p/liblouisutdml/) to translate English text into Braille.
+You either need LibLouis installed on the same machine as your WordPress installation or access to a remote LibLouis service such as the one provided by the [example remote LibLouis service](https://github.com/umd-mith/braille/tree/master/remote-liblouis).

+1. Go to Plugins screen and find the Braille plugin in the list.
+2. Click on the plugin to go to the configuration screen.
+3. Select "Local" or "Remote" LibLouis.
+    1. If "Local" LibLouis, place the full path of the executable in the text box (e.g., `/usr/local/bin`).
+    2. If "Remote" LibLouis, place the full URL of the JSON service in the appropriate text box (e.g., if using the example remote-liblouis service mentioned above, use the `braille.json` endpoint).
+[Information is available on using a free and public Amazon machine image to provide the remote LibLouis service.](https://github.com/umd-mith/braille/blob/master/USING-REMOTE-LIBLOUIS-AMI.md) See the first screenshot for where the remote service URL is configured.
+4. Select the appropriate options for which parts of the website should be translated to Braille.
+If you are using this plugin to provide Braille translation for Anthologize, you do not need to select anything here.

 == Screenshots ==

 1. This screenshot shows how to configure the Braille plugin to make use of a remote LibLouis translation service.
 The actual IP address or hostname will depend on where the service is hosted.